Human Metapneumovirus (HMPV): Unravelling the Science, Treatment Advances, and Prevention Strategies 2025

 Introduction: The Emergence of Human Metapneumovirus

-Human Metapneumovirus (HMPV) is a significant respiratory pathogen that was first identified in 2001, making it a relatively recent addition to the list of viruses responsible for respiratory infections.
+Human metapneumovirus (HMPV) is a significant respiratory pathogen that was first identified in 2001, making it a relatively recent addition to the list of viruses responsible for respiratory infections.
 Despite being discovered only in the 21st century, HMPV has rapidly become recognized as an important cause of respiratory illness, particularly in young children, the elderly, and immunocompromised individuals.
 Understanding the virus, its transmission, and effective treatments and prevention methods has become critical in modern medicine.

 1. The Early History of Respiratory Viruses